VirtualPlanetaryLaboratory/vplanet/examples/AbioticO2/README.rst

 Water-rich terrestrial planets orbiting low mass stars may experience sustained bombardment by XUV photons during the pre-main sequence phase of the host star.
-As the planets will likely be in a runaway greenhouse, water can be in the stratosphere where it is photolyzed.
+As the planets will likely be in a runaway greenhouse, water can reach the stratosphere where it is photolyzed.
 Hydrogen can then escape leaving behind the heavier oxygen.
 This script reproduces Figure 7 in `Luger and Barnes (2015) <https://ui.adsabs.harvard.edu/abs/2015AsBio..15..119L/abstract>`_.